Black Girl Creative

 Writer & Cultural Critic

-I write regularly for the Atlantic and have also written for the New York Times, ELLE.com, Aperture, the Root, The Feminist Wire, and NPR’s Cognoscenti.
+I have written for the New York Times, the Atlantic, ELLE, Aperture, the Root, The Feminist Wire, and NPR’s Cognoscenti, to name a few.
 I thrive on reading the daily news and tackling difficult public conversations with the full range of my expertise.

-Writing books is challenging—a topic I often blog and tweet about, using #wannaBauthor—but something in me can’t resist showing up to the page.
-In June, 2019, St. Martin’s Press is publishing Dressed in Dreams: A Black Girl’s Love Letter to the Power of Fashion, which tells a black girl-centered story of some of the most iconic American garments.
-I also wrote Kwame Brathwaite: Black Is Beautiful (Aperture, 2019), on the acclaimed documentary photographer.
+Writing books is challenging, but something in me can’t resist showing up to the page.
+In June, 2019, St. Martin’s Press published Dressed in Dreams: A Black Girl’s Love Letter to the Power of Fashion, which tells a black girl-centered story of some of the most iconic American garments and the cultural and political crosscurrents that gave rise to them.
+I also co-authored Kwame Brathwaite: Black Is Beautiful (Aperture, 2019), on the acclaimed documentary photographer.
 And Liberated Threads: Black Women Style, and the Global Politics of Soul (UNC Press, 2015), which narrates the powerful intertwining histories of the Black Freedom movement and the rise of the global fashion industry.
 I’m currently hard at work on a new book, tentatively titled The Glamorous Life: Socialite-Activists and the Black Freedom Struggle from World War II to the Age of Obama, that looks at the women who were instrumental in raising millions of dollars for Black Freedom movement organizations and causes.

 I care deeply about engaging directly with black and brown communities, primarily in the United States but also in other parts of the African Diaspora.
 As a “community historian,” I enjoy working with families, communities, and organizations to document, archive, and curate local histories.
 I also use my resources to aid in social justice efforts on the ground in those communities.